These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust. So easy to make and perfect for fall!

 - Place a second dough circle on top each filled circle then use a fork to crimp the edges together.

 - Brush each pie with the egg wash, and cut two vents on the top of each pie with a sharp knife.
-Sprinkle the pies with Sugar In The Raw® and place on prepared sheet pan.
+Sprinkle the pies with Sugar In The Raw® and place on a prepared sheet pan.

 - Refrigerate for 30 minutes.